-Employment on the School's premises and employment with “on location commercial firms” that provide services for students on-campus, such as the school bookstore or cafeteria is allowed.
-However, the employment must be related to student's educational program.
-If the student is enrolled in a full time course, no prior USCIS approval or EAD is required.
+Employment on the School's premises and employment with “on location commercial firms” that provide services for students on campus, such as the school bookstore or cafeteria is allowed.
+However, the employment must be related to the student's educational program.
+If the student is enrolled in a full-time course, no prior USCIS approval or EAD is required.

 F-1 students who are applying for a social security number on the basis of on-campus employment must demonstrate that employment has been obtained before an SSN can be assigned.